Tour Down Under Cycling Results - UrduPoint

 Tour Down Under Cycling Results

-Results after the 152.8-kilometre fourth stage of the UCI Tour Down Under from Norwood to Murray Bridge in South Australia on Friday
+Results after the 149.1-kilometre fifth stage of the UCI Tour Down Under from Glenelg to Victor Harbour in South Australia on Saturday: Stage 1.
+Giacomo Nizzolo (ITA/NTT Pro Cycling Team) 3hr 32min 45sec 2.
+Simone Consonni (ITA/Cofidis) same time 3.
+Sam Bennett (IRL/Deceuninck-Quick-Step) s.t.

 General Classification 1.